 Tom Jolliffe looks ahead to John Wick: Chapter 4 and some things that would be great to see in the next one (John Wick 3 spoilers follow)…

-With John Wick Chapter 3: Parabellum giving Avengers: Endgame a good old fashioned German (actually Belgian) Shepherd nut savaging at the box office this weekend (okay Cap et al, you’ve been out four weeks, we’ll let it slide) and gaining another set of great reviews to add to a franchise that has had great reviews throughout, it will come as little surprise that a fourth movie is already slated for release in 2021.
+With John Wick Chapter 3: Parabellum giving Avengers: Endgame a good old fashioned German (actually Belgian) Shepherd nut savaging at the box office on its opening weekend and gaining another set of great reviews to add to a franchise that has had great reviews throughout, it will come as little surprise that a fourth movie is already slated for release in 2021.
 Keanu Reeves has never had such perfect synergy with a character.
 The film has slowly enraptured audiences and gained an ever increasing cult following that has seen Mr. Wick become pop culturally significant.

 As I mentioned in another piece, there are many reasons why John Wick is one of the two best action franchises (along with the Mission: Impossible films).
 What we’ve seen beautifully realised, with every marginal increase in budget, is an expansion on a pretty brilliant world.
 Some call it the Wickiverse (wickverse?
 World of Wickcraft??).
 We see Wick travel to Morocco, breaking away from the New York City we’d become accustomed to for large swathes.
 He’s already seen his travels take him to Italy as well in the second film.
 The beauty of Wick, as with Bond, Hunt etc, is that his business, his targets may take him on a world wide trip.
 I’d love to see Wick hit Blighty.
 Wick in London.
 Maybe Wick in the Highlands or the Snowdonia mountains.
 Hell, if Chad Stahelski really does get a Highlander reboot off the ground (that’s a hell yes please from me), then he could scout whilst he shoots a segment in the Highlands.
 The McContinental?